polterguy/polterguy.github.io/index.md

 _very, very, very_ secure.
 For some of these firms, Magic has saved millions of dollars in recruitment costs, and tightened existing security by at least 10x on all parameters.

+## Code quality and performance

+A Magic application will outperform the equivalent Entity Framework solution with at least 5x in speed and throughput, making it scale at least 5 times as well as an Entity Framework solution.
+In addition, its generated code has an extremely high quality, and will for the most parts, perfectly obey by all coding standards, and/or automated tools that are measuring code quality - Such as for instance TSlint, etc. In neutral tests, Magic has shown to outperform the average (human) software developer by 3-4 times on code quality, using neutral and objective metrics measuring such things.
+This results in that your resulting Magic application is extremely easy to maintain and modify if the need should arise.

+> I guarantee you that Magic will be able to create better code than every single human developer you have in your team

+Thomas Hansen, CEO at Server Gardens.

 ## Responsive

 All components generated will be highly responsive, allowing you to consume your generated apps